|Things to do in the Iguazu National Park in Argentina|| |

 What is included: land transportation to and from the hotel in (4x4) Jeeps.
 Mineral water, refreshments, insect repellent and binoculars are also included.

 Be prepared to wake up early in the morning; according to the season your tour will begin between 5:00 a.m. and 7 a.m.
 It is a four-hour tour.
-For this tour you need to book in advance.
+For this tour one needs to book in advance.

 Macuco Trail (Sendero Macuco)